White New York girl, 11, charged with hate crime after allegedly attacking black classmate on bus, police say

 Authorities said the black child was punched in the eye, had her hair pulled out and suffered a bruise to the knee.

 Two female middle school students were identified as the culprits in the attack, the Gouverneur Police Department stated in a news release obtained by Fox News.
-The girls were each charged with one count of second-degree harassment, and the 11-year-old was additionally charged with a hate crime.
+The girls were each charged with one count of second-degree aggravated harassment, and the 11-year-old was additionally charged with a hate crime.

 TWITTER CAMPAIGN RAISES OVER $1M FOR 3 HISTORICALLY BLACK LOUISIANA CHURCHES AFTER FIRES